Oni (Japanese demon)

 The design (of the talisman) has not changed for nearly 1000 years.
 Incredible.

-Since then, the villagers have named the monk Tsuno Daishi or Yaku Yoke (amulet) Daishi.
+Since then, the villagers have been called the monk Tsuno Daishi or Yaku Yoke (amulet) Daishi.

 The bill is still inherited and sold to us.